studiomattsmith/studiomattsmith.github.io/_posts/2013-06-03-glasshouse.md

 orientation: portrait
 ---

-# Glass House / New York
+# The Philip Johnson Glass House

-An hour and a half north of New York City, in Connecticut, is Philip Johnson's Glass House.
+An hour and a half north of New York City, in Connecticut, is Philip Johnson's Glass House, a 47 acre plot with 13 other modernist strcutures.

 ![](/assets/images/glass/GH1.jpg)